 Parents travelling with children will be asked to show the child’s full birth certificate, and where only one parent is accompanying, parental or legal consent for the child to travel (e.g. an affidavit from the other parent).
 You should travel with these documents in case you’re asked to provide them.
 For more information, contact the South African High Commission.

-Holidays to South Africa wouldn’t be complete without a safari expedition.
-You can choose to stay within a reserve or to just pass through – either way, this is your chance to spot some incredible wildlife.
+Holidays to South Africa wouldn’t be complete without a spectacular Big Five safari.
+You can choose to stay within a reserve or stay just outside and self-drive through – either way, this is your chance to spot some incredible wildlife.

 Immerse yourself in history and everyday life in vibrant Cape Town.
 The lively metropolitan city is home to a myriad of boutiques, museums, restaurants and nightlife hotspots.